 The bill H. 3430 proposes significant changes to the appointment and oversight of the State Auditor in South Carolina.
 It establishes a new section, 11-7-70, which mandates that the Governor appoint the State Auditor with the advice and consent of the Senate for a four-year term, allowing for reappointments.
 The bill stipulates that the State Auditor can only be removed by the Governor as outlined in Section 1-3-240(C), and emphasizes that the selection must be based on qualifications rather than political affiliation.
 Additionally, it ensures that the State Auditor's compensation cannot be reduced during their uninterrupted tenure.

-Furthermore, the bill amends Section 1-3-240 by adding the State Auditor to the list of officers that the Governor can remove, while also repealing Section 11-7-10, which previously governed the selection process of the State Auditor.
-This legislative change aims to enhance the accountability and integrity of the State Auditor's office by establishing a more structured appointment process and safeguarding the Auditor's compensation.
+Furthermore, the bill amends Section 1-3-240 by reserving a section for the State Auditor and repeals Section 11-7-10, which previously governed the selection process for the State Auditor.
+These changes aim to enhance the independence and accountability of the State Auditor's office while ensuring that the position is filled by a qualified individual based on merit.
 The act will take effect upon the Governor's approval.

 02/12/2025: 11-7-70, 1-3-240, 11-7-10